 I have often discussed narcissists on my show in varying forms.
 I have mentioned their roles in trolling, social media addiction, and as online predators/stalkers.
 Much of what I will be discussing here will be more of a collection of what I have fleshed out in my videos regarding what narcissists do in these forms as well as how harmful they can be.
 I will also discuss ways to protect yourself when dealing with narcissists and what to do if you have an active narcissist in your life trying to harm you.

-My sources can be found HERE.
-Please feel free to download any of my slides in relation to my previously mentioned shows.
+My sources can be found within the text in hyperlinks.
+Please feel free to download any of my slides in relation to my previously mentioned shows under the resources section of my website.
 There is a lot of information available on narcissists and I have links to the sources I have utilized.
 Additionally, much I am discussing is what I have learned from personal experiences as well as from therapists.

 The first thing we need to do is understand narcissism.